astonastonaston/3D_Deep_Learning_HWs/Readme.md

 It includes codes for the following assignments:

-HW0 (poorly done though): Basic optimizations and probability.
+HW0: Basic optimizations and probability.
 Uniform sampling over triangles

 Hw1: Rotation representations.
 Differential geometry representations of a surface.
 Mesh geometry computations.
 Point Cloud sampling and Gaussian curvatures' computations.